Abhik35/layout-element-detection/README.md

 - **Manual Annotation**: I started with 500 images, and after training a model with this subset, I used **Roboflow's auto-detection** feature to annotate another set of 500 images.
 This iterative approach continued until all 7,000 images were annotated.

-  Special thanks to **Bishal**, my colleague, who helped significantly with the manual annotation process.
+  Special thanks to [@VishalMendhikar](https://github.com/VishalMendhikar), my colleague, who helped significantly with the manual annotation process.

 - **Training Setup**:
   - **Pretrained Weights**: The model was fine-tuned using weights trained for 100 epochs on the PubLayNet dataset.